andresolerc/soulheartgrit/_pages/about.md

 Living overseas for about six years and traveling around Oceania, Asia, South America and Europe.

-I have been shaping the life I want, through fitness coaching in Australia for several years, exploring Asia, Colombia and now from Amsterdam.
+I have been shaping the life I want, through fitness coaching in Australia for several years, exploring Asia, Europe and America.

 Coaching people from different backgrounds adds such a great satisfaction.